trdroid/Django-Sample-Apps/documentsite/README.md

 ### Projects, Applications

 In Django,
-* Project: is a Django installation with settings
+* Project: is a Django installation with settings.
+A project is considered as the website and it constitutes applications which can be reused in other projects.
+For example, a document management site could contain applications like documents, feedback etc. The feedback application can be used in another project.
-* Application: is a collection of models, views, templates and URLs
+* Application: is a collection of models, views, templates and URLs.
+Applications customize the framework extension points to provide specific functionalities.

 ### Creating the project